dawnwages/gatsby-blog/content/blog/2020-11-25-short-hand-that-i-always-i-forget-i-know.md

 # Pipenv

-* How to resolve git conflict in pipenv lockfiles. bleh
+* How to resolve git conflict in pipenv lockfiles -- Robert Rees:  <https://dev.to/rrees/resolving-git-conflicts-in-pipenv-lockfiles-2g03?signin=true>